discopop-project/discopop/docs/Manual_Quickstart/Manual_Setup.md

 Note: In case you want to use a specific Version of LLVM, it is possible to specify the `-DUSE_LLVM_VERSION=<version>` flag.

+Note: In case your application uses PThreads, please specify `-DDP_PTHREAD_COMPATIBILITY_MODE=1`.
+Note, however, that this can influence the runtime of the profiling.

 Once the configuration process is successfully finished, compile the DiscoPoP libraries using `make`.
 All created shared objects will be stored in the build directory and can be found inside a folder named `libi/`.

 	make